Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

-\begin{proof} For part (1), it suffices to observe that the functor $(\varrho_1,\dots,\varrho_n):\mathcal{V}^n_{f^*}\rightarrow \mathcal{N}_{f^*}^{\times n}$ is conservative, so that a global section $X\in \mathcal{H}(\mathcal{T},\mathcal{F}_\mathcal{T}(R))$ is zero if and only if $\on{ev}_e(X)=0$ for all edges $e$ of $\mathcal{T}$.
+\begin{proof} For part (1), it suffices to observe that the functor $(\varrho_1,\dots,\varrho_n):\mathcal{V}^n_{f^*}\rightarrow \on{RMod}_{R[t_{n-2}]}^{\times n}$ is conservative, so that a global section $X\in \mathcal{H}(\mathcal{T},\mathcal{F}_\mathcal{T}(R))$ is zero if and only if $\on{ev}_e(X)=0$ for all edges $e$ of $\mathcal{T}$.

 For part (2), the corresponding proof from \cite[Prop.
-6.7]{Chr21} for the case $n=3$ directly generalizes to any $n\geq 3$. \end{proof}
+6.7]{Chr22} for the case $n=3$ directly generalizes to any $n\geq 3$. \end{proof}

-\subsection{The proof of Theorem 4.23}
+\subsection{The proof of \texorpdfstring{\Cref{gluethm}}{Theorem 4.19}}

 For the entirety of this section, we fix an integer $n\geq 3$ and a commutative ring $k$.
-Let $\mathcal{T}$ be an ideal $n$-angulation of an oriented marked surface.
+Let $\mathcal{T}$ be an $n$-valent spanning graph of a marked surface.
 The goal of this section is to show that the $\infty$-category of global sections $\mathcal{H}(\mathcal{T},\mathcal{F}_\mathcal{T})$ is equivalent to the derived $\infty$-category of the relative Ginzburg algebra of $\mathcal{T}$.
-This approach very much follows the approach of Sections 5 and 6 of \cite{Chr21}.
-We will refer at many points to results from loc.~cit..
+Our approach is similar to the approach in the case $n=3$ in Sections 5 and 6 of \cite{Chr22}.

 In the following, we very briefly recall the relation between dg-categories and stable, presentable $\infty$-categories and some sign conventions.
-More details can be found in \cite[Section 2]{Chr21}.
-We then give an algebraic description of the perverse schober on the $n$-gon obtained from the spherical adjunction $f^*\dashv f_*$, which we apply in finding the equivalence $\mathcal{H}(\Gamma,\mathcal{F}_\mathcal{T})\simeq \mathcal{D}(\mathscr{G}_\mathcal{T})$.\\
+More details can be found in \cite[Section 2]{Chr22}.
+We then give an algebraic description of the perverse schober on the $n$-gon obtained from the spherical adjunction $\phi^*\dashv \phi_*$.
+This step constitutes the main work in the proof of $\mathcal{H}(\mathcal{T},\mathcal{F}_\mathcal{T})\simeq \mathcal{D}(\mathscr{G}_\mathcal{T})$, the remaining steps are analogous to the proof in the case $n=3$ in \cite{Chr22}.\\